alexanderkoller/typst-citegeist/README.md

 A Bibtex entry is represented as another dictionary, see the example above.
 It has three keys: `entry_type` is the Bibtex entry type (e.g. `inproceedings` or `article`); `entry_key` is the key of the Bibtex entry; and `fields` contains all the fields of the Bibtex entry.

+The `parsed_names` entry contains the values of all name-list fields, as parsed by the biblatex crate.
+The crate is pretty good at respecting the different ways in which names can be specified in the original Biblatex.